bluebinary/deliciousbytes/README.md

 ### Requirements

 The DeliciousBytes library has been tested with Python 3.10, 3.11, 3.12 and 3.13.
-The library has not been tested with and may not be compatible with Python 3.9 or earlier.
+The library has not been tested with and is likely incompatible with Python 3.9 and earlier.

 ### Installation